What is a Content Security Policy (CSP)?

 Content-Security-Policy-Report-Only: default-src 'self'; script-src 'self' 'unsafe-inline'; style-src 'self' 'unsafe-inline';

-Already feeling dirty for enabling unsafe-inline?
+Are you already feeling dirty for enabling unsafe-inline?
 You should be.

 Alright, all violations fixed?
 Let's take the next step.